C2SM/git-course/advanced/slides/slides.md

 - Stashes are **local only** - they never reach a remote

 <!--
-The situation everybody has been in: half-finished work in the tree, and an urgent request to look at something on another branch.
+- Situation everybody's been in: half-finished work in the tree, urgent request to look at something on another branch

-Stash puts the changes aside and gives you a clean working directory. `pop` brings them back and drops the entry; `apply` brings them back and keeps it.
+- Stash puts changes aside, gives a clean working directory
+  - `pop` brings them back and drops the entry; `apply` brings them back and keeps it

-Practical warnings worth giving:
+- Practical warnings worth giving:
-- Always use `-m` with a message.
-A list of "WIP on main" entries three weeks later is useless.
+  - Always use `-m` with a message - a list of "WIP on main" entries three weeks later is useless
-- `-u` for untracked files, because a brand new file is not stashed by default and people lose track of that.
+  - `-u` for untracked files - a brand new file is not stashed by default and people lose track of that
-- Stashes are local and invisible to everyone else.
-They are also easy to forget: a stash from six months ago probably no longer applies cleanly.
+  - Stashes are local and invisible to everyone else - also easy to forget, a stash from six months ago probably no longer applies cleanly

-Honest advice: for anything you care about, a commit on a scratch branch is safer than a stash.
-Stash is for minutes, not for days.
+- Honest advice: for anything you care about, a commit on a scratch branch is safer than a stash
+  - Stash is for minutes, not for days
 -->

 ---